Selection of Individuals to Use a Specific Pesach Offering - and Separation of the Pesach Offering

 One who is impure: Pesachim 28b, 92b, 120a

-Whether one who is Impure, but will not be Impure during the time of consumption, can send his Offering with someone else: Pesachim 92b-93a, 93b-94a
+Whether one who is Impure, but will not be Impure during the time of consumption, may send his Offering with someone else: Pesachim 92b-93a, 93b-94a; Zevachim 22b

-Whether a Person Awaiting Sunset for Purification can eat the Pesach Offering: Pesachim 93b
+Whether a tevul yom may eat the Pesach Offering: Pesachim 93b

-If the whole Congregation is Impure: Pesachim 62b
+If the whole community is impure: Pesachim 62b

-Checking an area of a Field in which a Grave was Lost, to allow someone who had passed through it to eat a Pesach Offering: Pesachim 92b
+Checking an area of a beit hapras [field in which a grave was lost], to allow someone who had passed through it to eat a Pesach Offering: Pesachim 92b

-For an uncircumcised person to fulfill his obligation with another's Offering, Hoil [Since] he could correct his situation immediately: Pesachim 62a
+For an uncircumcised person to fulfill his obligation with another's korban, Hoil [Since] he could correct his situation immediately: Pesachim 62a

 One who is a Mourner with an Unburied Relative: Pesachim 92b, 98a